kikuomax/imaginary-map/README.md

 A PoC project that renders an imaginary map using a [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/) API.

-This project is a sister project of [COVID-19 research](https://github.com/metasphere-xyz/covid19-research).
+This is a sister project of [COVID-19 research](https://github.com/metasphere-xyz/covid19-research).

 ## Prerequisites